elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/explain-the-strategic-importance-of-roman-marching-camps-and-the-archaeological-discoveries-associated-with-them.md

 url: /learn/history-of-the-world/questions/explain-the-strategic-importance-of-roman-marching-camps-and-the-archaeological-discoveries-associated-with-them
 score: 9.5
 related_article1:
-    id: 170187
+    id: 170184
-    title: What were the factors leading to the decline and withdrawal of Roman rule in Britannia, and what was its impact on local populations?
+    title: >-
+        Who was Calgacus, and what was his influence on Caledonian warfare?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-factors-leading-to-the-decline-and-withdrawal-of-roman-rule-in-britannia-and-what-was-its-impact-on-local-populations
+    url: /learn/history-of-the-world/questions/who-was-calgacus-and-what-was-his-influence-on-caledonian-warfare
 related_article2:
-    id: 170172
+    id: 170174
-    title: How does Tacitus' 'Agricola' reflect his literary style and historical accuracy?
+    title: >-
+        Compare the contributions of Cornelius Nepos to the biography genre with those of Tacitus.
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-does-tacitus-agricola-reflect-his-literary-style-and-historical-accuracy
+    url: /learn/history-of-the-world/questions/compare-the-contributions-of-cornelius-nepos-to-the-biography-genre-with-those-of-tacitus
 related_article3:
-    id: 170169
+    id: 170182
-    title: Discuss the military strategies employed by Gnaeus Julius Agricola during his campaigns in Britannia.
+    title: >-
+        Describe the types and purposes of Roman inscriptions and the challenges in translating them.
     subject: History of the World
-    url: /learn/history-of-the-world/questions/discuss-the-military-strategies-employed-by-gnaeus-julius-agricola-during-his-campaigns-in-britannia
+    url: /learn/history-of-the-world/questions/describe-the-types-and-purposes-of-roman-inscriptions-and-the-challenges-in-translating-them
 related_article4:
-    id: 170184
+    id: 170172
-    title: Who was Calgacus, and what was his influence on Caledonian warfare?
+    title: >-
+        How does Tacitus' 'Agricola' reflect his literary style and historical accuracy?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/who-was-calgacus-and-what-was-his-influence-on-caledonian-warfare
+    url: /learn/history-of-the-world/questions/how-does-tacitus-agricola-reflect-his-literary-style-and-historical-accuracy
 related_article5:
     id: 170166
+    title: >-
-    title: What are the key characteristics and distribution patterns of unenclosed villages during the Iron Age?
+        What are the key characteristics and distribution patterns of unenclosed villages during the Iron Age?
     subject: History of the World
     url: /learn/history-of-the-world/questions/what-are-the-key-characteristics-and-distribution-patterns-of-unenclosed-villages-during-the-iron-age
 ---